The Best 9-Day Switzerland Itinerary: Detailed Guide

 3. Narcissus Trails

-If you visit Montreux during the spring, the mountains surrounding the town have stunning narcissus trails to enjoy.
+If you visit Montreux during the spring, the mountains surrounding the town have stunning narcissus flower trails to enjoy.

 Wander through the flowery trails in the alps to discover unusual alpine varieties at every turn.
+Check out the blog post on Swiss Family Fun that highlights one of the best trails to take!

 Days 5 & 6: Montreux to Zermatt